 Watch and learn everything you need to know to make this beautiful botanical bracelet.

-Patrik Kusek is back again, this time to show you how to make your version of his Saul Bell Award winning bracelet using plants from your own garden.
+Patrik Kusek is back again, this time to show you how to make your version of his Saul Bell Award-winning bracelet using plants from your own garden.

 Learn about Photopolymer Plates (PPP's) plus construction of toggles and carving techniques.
 (PLUS, you'll see an alternative design option that you can make without photopolymer plates.)

 - The in’s and out’s of how to work with and develop PPP’s.